tristanpendergrass/idle-game/README.md

 - [x] Final polish

 ## Version 0.1.1
-- [ ] Move things that should be in Game/ to Game/
 - [ ] Make release checklist. - change dev flags to prod flags, update version number in sidebar
 - [ ] Fix some icons not showing in prod for items (soot2?)
 - [x] Fix performance by insuring no calls to intToString in game tick